WBRW

 WBRW (105.3 MHz) is a commercial FM radio station licensed to Blacksburg, Virginia, and serving the New River Valley and part of the Roanoke metropolitan area.
 It broadcasts an active rock radio format known as "The Bear."
 It is owned by Monticello Media LLC, with radio studios and offices on Lee Highway (U.S. Route 11) in Radford.
-WBRW carries the nationally syndicated drive time show, Rover's Morning Glory from WMMS Cleveland.
-It also carries Virginia Tech Hokies football games.

 WBRW has an effective radiated power (ERP) of 12,000 watts.
 The transmitter is on Stroubles Creek Road in Blacksburg.